This article was originally shared by the National Center on Sexual Exploitation and is reposted with permission. It has been edited for length.

 In an article on their website, Defend Young Minds spoke with a forensic interviewer at a child advocacy center who reported that her office was “seeing a ‘tidal wave’ of kids who are acting out sexually after viewing pornography.”

-This dramatic increase in child-on-child harmful sexual behaviors is more dramatic than even the experts originally believed.
-In Missouri alone, experts predicted there would be about 600 cases in a year, but there ended up being over 2,000 in the first five months!
+This dramatic increase in child-on-child harmful sexual behaviors is more surprising than even the experts initially believed.
+Experts predicted there would be about 600 cases in Missouri in a year, but there ended up being over 2,000 in the first five months!

-At the National Center on Sexual Exploitation, we’ve heard story after heartbreaking story about children being sexually harmed by other children, and in nearly every case we’ve heard, pornography has had a role to play.
+At the National Center on Sexual Exploitation, we’ve heard story after heartbreaking stories about children being sexually harmed by other children.
+In nearly every case we’ve listened to, pornography has had a role to play.

 Take, for instance, the story of a 13-year-old boy who raped an 8-year-old neighbor girl multiple times in front of other children.
 The boy appears to have been addicted to hardcore pornography at the time of the incident.
 In another case, a teen girl in Ireland was brutally raped, tortured, and murdered just last year by two male classmates—one of whom had thousands of pornographic images on his cell phone.